art-dr/Tutorial/README.md

 This tutorial shows how to find and fix errors in Java code with the help of IntelliJ IDEA.
 This is test nine.
 Let's try git push.
 What else can we say.
-Once a year, go some place you've never been before.
+Once a year, asdfgo some place you've never been before.
 Where do you want to go?

 IntelliJ IDEA automatically checks the code, highlights the possible problems, and offers